Inside visits and special features are shown in UPPERCASE in the tour description.

 Fly over the majestic Andes to Santiago, Chile’s scenic capital between the Pacific and the Andes.
-With a coastline over 2,650 miles long, Chile is more than 10 times longer than wide.
-With a distinctly European flavor accented with Latin flare, Santiago is one of South America's most sophisticated and modern cities.
+With a coastline more than 2,650 miles long, Chile is more than 10 times longer than wide.
+It has a distinctly European flavor accented with Latin flair, making Santiago one of South America’s most sophisticated and modern cities.

 Day 14 Santiago